Cray-HPE/docs-csm/operations/network/customer_accessible_networks/ipv6_configuration_guide.md

 1. Fresh install of CSM

-   New command line options were added to the Cray Site Init tool (`csi`).
+   New command line options were added to the Cray Site Initializer tool (`csi`).

    | Option         | Description                                           |
    |----------------|-------------------------------------------------------|